 Enhancing the Arts in Our Schools

 Learning about and through the arts develops the essential knowledge, skills, and creative capacities all students need to succeed in school, work, and life.
 Mounting research evidence confirms that arts-rich learning environments positively impact student attendance, persistence, and engagement; enhance teacher effectiveness; and strengthen parent and community involvement.
-As of 2017, TLDSB has two Arts Consultants to support our teams to create, learn, and achieve.
+As of 2017, TLDSB has one Arts Consultant and two Music Consultants to support our teams to create, learn, and achieve.
 Collaboration and co-teaching is the most effective way to help teachers incorporate arts into learning.
 TLDSB arts consultants visit classrooms working with teachers and student to help in using arts to enhance and integrate into the curriculum.

 Linking Schools and Communities